 From payment processing to alternative investing to expedited lending, the fintech industry has introduced innovation to financial related transactions where banks have otherwise been slow to expand.
 As a fintech company, the risk landscape that your company operates within is exactly as its name implies, combining the risks encountered by both the tech and financial sectors.
 This implies regulatory compliance, a high level of cyber security and great potential for financial damages to your clientele if products/services fail.
 While it proves to be a promising and exciting sector, it is also a very new environment requiring careful diligence, strong compliance, a careful risk management program and a well structured insurance portfolio.
-Aside from traditional insurance products like general liability and workers comp, insurance programs for Fintech clients revolve around 3 core areas: 1) executive liability (D&O programs), 2) professional liability (E&O), and 3) cyber liability.
+Aside from traditional insurance products like general liability and workers comp, fintech insurance programs revolve around 3 core areas: 1) executive liability (D&O insurance), 2) professional liability (E&O), and 3) cyber liability.
 Due to capital requirements, financing structures, and potential for either failure or large growth, accusations can arise continuously throughout that growth phase, including:

 - Mis-representations made in private placement memorandums